remind101/conveyor/builder/docker/README.md

-# Builder
+# Docker Builder

-This a Docker image suitable for using as a builder for conveyor.
-It performs the following actions:
+This a [Builder](../builder) implementation that builds Docker images inside Docker.
+So meta.

+It does the following:

 1. Clones the GitHub repo.
 2. Pulls that last built docker image for the given branch.